lbl-srg/modelica-buildings/userGuide/source/index.rst

 ==========

 This user guide provides instructions for how to use the free open-source Modelica `Buildings <http://simulationresearch.lbl.gov/modelica>`_ library.
+The user guide covers:

+- how to get started
+- best practices to create models and run simulations
+- work-arounds to problems in translating or simulating models
+- pre- and post-processing
-The user guide covers how to get started, it describes best practice for creating models and running simulations, it describes work-arounds to problems in translating or simulating models, it describes pre- and post-processing, it provides resources for users who want to develop or contribute models to the library and it provides information for how to get help.
+- resources for users who want to develop or contribute models to the library
+- information for how to get help.

 The following information can be found in the Modelica files rather than in this documentation: